aarjun94/github.io/README.md

 ## Action Based Learning Projects
 ### Venture Capital
 ### Turner MIINT Investment Fellow

-- Served as an Investment Fellow in the Tuner MIINT program, conducting in-depth market research, financial analysis, and due diligence for potential investment opportunities in emerging markets.
-- Collaborated with a team to evaluate and present investment recommendations to a panel of experienced investors, focusing on high-impact ventures with sustainable growth potential.
+Served as an Investment Fellow in the Tuner MIINT program, conducting in-depth market research, financial analysis, and due diligence for potential investment opportunities in emerging markets.Collaborated with a team to evaluate and present investment recommendations to a panel of experienced investors, focusing on high-impact ventures with sustainable growth potential.

 ### International Investment Fund (Ross school of Business)

-- Actively participated in the International Investment Fund at Ross School of Business, focusing on identifying and evaluating promising startups in India and Africa.
-Conducted comprehensive market analysis, financial modeling, and due diligence to assess investment viability and potential for high returns.
-- Collaborated with a diverse team to develop investment strategies, contributing to the fund's mission of fostering growth and innovation in emerging markets.
+Actively participated in the International Investment Fund at Ross School of Business, focusing on identifying and evaluating promising startups in India and Africa.
+Conducted comprehensive market analysis, financial modeling, and due diligence to assess investment viability and potential for high returns.Collaborated with a diverse team to develop investment strategies, contributing to the fund's mission of fostering growth and innovation in emerging markets.